The Five Elements Needed to Master Emotional Writing

 Agreed?
 Good.

-With that out of the way, let’s get started.
+With that out of the way, let’s get started on the emotional writing tutorial you won’t want to miss.

-What is Emotional Writing?
+What is Emotional Writing, Exactly?

-Chances are, you already know the basics of emotional writing.
+If you said yes to any of these examples, you already know the basics of emotional writing.

 And cringe with embarrassment from a situation that happens to someone else entirely.